akhilow/Liberty/README.md

 # Liberty
-Just a project to work on during free time :)
+Just an app project to work on during free time :)